 01 / Geographical focus

-Within its five-year 2017-2021 plan, ARES decided to focus on 18 countries.
-However, not all of them are eligible at every call.
-The list of eligible countries for the current call is available below under “Reference documents”.
+For the 2022 RPD-TPS call, ARES decided to focus on 18 countries.
+The list of these 18 countries is available below under “Reference documents”.

-South partner institutions which do not play a coordination role may be located in one of the 31 partner countries eligible in the framework of the Belgian non-governmental cooperation (NGC).
+South partner institutions which do not play a coordination role may however be located in one of the partner countries eligible in the framework of the Belgian non-governmental cooperation (NGC).
 The list of these “NGC partner countries” is currently being discussed.
 It will be available under “Reference documents” as soon as it is officially approved.

 02 / Common strategic frameworks

 The projects must be built in accordance with the Common Strategic Frameworks (CSF) which will be developed for the 2022-2026 programme.
 As these have not yet been elaborated at the time of launching this call, it is requested to projects to be part of the strategic target defined by ARES as follows: “Guarantee access to knowledge, improve the quality of academic research and stimulate innovation by strengthening local capacities in order to contribute to development”.